Earth and Climate Physics

 - The surface energy balance and heat transport

 - Orbital parameters and variation of temperature with season and latitude

 - Interactions between the major elements in the climate system: the atmosphere, the ocean, the ice sheets, the solid earth and the biogeochemical system.

-The course contains lectures, exercises and computer exercises where students work with simple models.
-The students form groups of 2-3 students and choose an exam modelling project (which will contribute with 50% to the evaluation).
+The course contains lectures, exercises and computer exercises where the students work with simple models.
+The students form groups of 2-3 students and choose an exam modelling project.
 The groups will work on their projects during the remaining exercises of the course.
-We recommend that the programming language MATLAB be used for the modelling.
+We recommend that Python or Matlab is used for the modelling.

 MSc Programme in Environmental Science

 MSc Programme in Physics